bxdoan/bxdoan/README.md

 <div align="center">

-> Either write something worth reading or do something worth writing.
+> Hatred and Sorrow are power.
+They are yours to control.
+All you have to do is to turn them into strength and use that strength to move forward.

-> — Benjamin Franklin —
+> — Sebastian Michaelis —

 </div>